 dat On destination process(es), the result of the maximum operation.

-Specified as: an integer or real variable, which may be a scalar, or a rank $1\ \mathrm{or}\ 2\ \mathrm{array}.$ Type, kind, rank and size must agree on all processes.
+Scope: global.
+Type: required.
+Intent: in.
+Specified as: an integer or real variable, which may be a scalar, or a rank 1 or 2 array.
+Type, kind, rank and size must agree on all processes.